The kuhli loach, sometimes called the coolie loach or leopard loach, is a peaceful, freshwater, bottom-dwelling fish.

 You should be careful when introducing these fish into an established community.

-They are very sensitive to the different medications which are used to treat diseases, and some disease require water temperature changes along with medication which can cause further stress to this fish and make the more prone to diseases.
+They are very sensitive to the different medications which are used to treat diseases, and some disease require water temperature changes along with medication which can cause further stress to these fish and make them more prone to diseases.

 The most common disease is known as Ich or “white spot disease”.
 Most aquarium fishes are susceptible to this disease, but Loaches are often the first to be attacked.